9 Best Engineering Internships for High School Students

 Application deadline: Open throughout the year.

 Program dates: Year-round, if you choose that program option.
-For the Co-op internships, you can select your internship period, in coordination with Sandia and your school.
+For the Co-op internships, you can select your internship period with Sandia and your school.

-Eligibility: Students who are at least 16 years old, are enrolled full-time in an accredited college, university, or high school, and are U.S. citizens can apply.
-Those applying must have a minimum GPA of 3.0 on a 4.0 scale for R&D, technical, or business roles.
+Eligibility: Students who are at least 16 years old, are enrolled full-time in an accredited college, university, or high school, and are U.S. citizens.
+Must have a minimum GPA of 3.0 on a 4.0 scale for R&D, technical, or business roles.

 Cost/Stipend: No cost to apply.
 Internships are unpaid.